ecloudvalley/Getting-start-AWS-SAM/README.md

     <img src="images/006-SAM-CloudFormationFilter.png" width="70%" height="70%">
 </p>

-- As you can see, your stack is already in the status of "CREATE_COMPLETE".
+- As you can see, your stack is already in the status of CREATE_COMPLETE.

 - Select the **Outputs** section.
 You can find the **GetItemApi** and **PostItemApi**, copy the value of these key to the textbook.